zerkman/zzlib/README.md

 The `zzlib.files()` iterator function allows you to span the whole list of files in a ZIP archive, as follows:

 ```
+-- read input
+file = io.open("input.zip","rb")
+input = file:read("*a")
+file:close()

 for _,name,offset,size,packed,crc in zzlib.files(input) do
   print(string.format("%10d",size),name)
 end
 ```

 During such a loop, the `packed` boolean variable is set to `true` if the current file is packed.
 You may then decide to unpack it using this function call:

 ```
 output = zzlib.unzip(input,offset,crc)